-A berry cheesecake trifle with delicious layers of berries, cheesecake and coconut blondie.
+A berry cheesecake trifle with delicious layers of berries, cheesecake and low carb coconut blondie.
 A delicious treat to eat and easy to make too.

 The beauty of this berry cheesecake trifle recipe is that it is quick and easy to make.
 I had baked a batch of coconut blondies and thought that they would be great to make a trifle with.
 Although a traditional trifle has layers of fruit in jelly, sponge, custard and cream, I have betrayed my British heritage, omitted the jelly and replaced the custard with a cheesecake mixture to make a cheesecake trifle.
 The Chief Taster is not a fan of custard and almost applauded my decision of the swap.